 Michael Dorsch is an applied economist whose research and teaching interests are mainly in political economics and public economics.
 Employing formal theoretical modeling and data-driven empirical investigation, Michael's research has appeared in leading academic journals across the quantitative social sciences.
-Current working papers and past publications can be accessed from the Research page of his personal website.
+Since Fall 2020, he has been a research fellow at CEU's Democracy Institute.

 Courses taught by Michael Dorsch